-Principal, Maturity and Interest
+Principal, Maturity And Interest

-We will issue the notes in an initial aggregate principal amount of \$500,000,000.
-The notes will mature on , 2029 and will bear interest at the annual rate of %.
-Interest on the notes will accrue from , 2019 and will be payable semi-annually in arrears on and of each year, commencing , 2019.
-We will make each interest payment on the notes to the holders that are of record at the close of business on the and preceding such interest payment date (whether or not a business day).
+We previously issued an aggregate principal amount of \$500,000,000 of the existing 2025 notes.
+The notes offered hereby will be issued as additional notes under the supplemental indenture governing the existing 2025 notes, will have identical terms, other than the issue date, and will be fully fungible with the existing 2025 notes, treated as a single series for all purposes under the indenture governing the existing 2025 notes, and issued under the same CUSIP number as the existing 2025 notes.
+Following the consummation of this offering, there will be an aggregate principal amount of \$650,000,000 of the notes outstanding.
+The notes will mature on July 15, 2025 and will bear interest at the annual rate of 5.375%.
+Interest on the notes will accrue from January 15, 2019 and will be payable semi-annually in arrears on January 15 and July 15 of each year, commencing on July 15, 2019.
+We will make each interest payment on the notes to the holders that are of record at the close of business on the January 1 and July 1 preceding such interest payment date (whether or not a business day).
 Interest on the notes will be computed and paid on the basis of a 360-day year consisting of twelve 30-day months.

-Form, Denomination and Registration of Notes
+Form, Denomination And Registration Of Notes